Retire Before Dad

 When the price goes down, the yield rises, a fundamental dividend investing concept.

-Dividend investors can achieve higher yields by seeking lower prices, maximizing income from investment dollars when the stocks are toward low historical valuations.
+Dividend investors can achieve higher yields by seeking lower prices, and maximizing income from investment dollars when the stocks are toward low historical valuations.

 Combined with dividend safety, qualitative analysis, and many of the metrics laid out in the data table, investors can build confident positions that are likely to continue to pay and grow dividends over time.